Quick Summary

 - Advanced certification premium: Up to $35,000 additional

-- Overall certification impact: 24% salary boost over non-certified professionals Translation: The A-CSM can pay for itself in less than 2 months.
+Translation: The A-CSM can pay for itself in less than 2 months.

-Market Demand
+Market demand

-The statistics tell a compelling story:
+The statistics tell a compelling story.

 77% of hiring managers say certifications are essential, and 55% are willing to pay higher salaries for certified professionals.
-Project management roles are expected to grow by 7% through 2033.

-The market values advanced Scrum credentials.
+The market values advanced Scrum credentials, and that demand appears to be growing.

-The Decision Framework: A-CSM vs. Alternatives
+A-CSM vs. Alternatives

-Pros and Cons of A-CSM
+Pros & cons of A-CSM

 Pros: